nickfarrow/frostr/README.md

 cargo install --path .
 frostr
 ```
 Choose menu options 0-1, copy-paste and share things between participants.
-Take care of only sharing "secrets" with the intended recipient!
+Take care to only share "secrets" with the intended recipient!

 ## More about FROST
 [FROST Paper](https://eprint.iacr.org/2020/852.pdf)

 [Docs for our implementation & some important notes](https://docs.rs/schnorr_fun/latest/schnorr_fun/frost/index.html)

 ## todo (you?)